southball/blog-astro/src/content/posts/20230528-git-rebase.md

 # Forenote

 I am not 100% sure that all information is accurate.
-This article is mostly based on how I commonly use this feature of Git, and I try to ensure that the information accurate, but there are no guarantees.
+This article is mostly based on how I commonly use this feature of Git, and I try to ensure that the information is accurate, but there are no guarantees.

 # Features branches